Where does the word ‘litterbug’ come from? Tony Barrell investigates

 Discussing her work in the 1960s, “Oppy”, as she was known, explained that she simply adapted the name of a popular swing dance to create the new word.
 “Jitterbug was a popular expression at the time,” she said.
 “I just changed the letter as part of a clean-up campaign.”
 Her posters would have been seen by many millions of subway users, giving her neologism the chance to spread like wildfire.
 The word became so popular in the USA that in 1961, Walt Disney Productions created a short Donald Duck film entitled The Litterbug.

 The phrase “litter lout” was already in use in the UK when Oppy created her new word – examples can be found as far back as the 1930s – but “litterbug” appears to have travelled across the Atlantic too (very possibly with the help of Donald Duck), and the word was frequently used by the Keep Britain Tidy campaign.
-Oppy had also coined the word “gumbug” to describe those annoying people who leave discarded chewing gum on the ground, though it didn’t catch on half as well as “litterbug”.
+Oppy had also coined the word “gumbug” to describe those annoying people who leave discarded chewing gum on the ground, but it didn’t catch on half as well as “litterbug”.